fr4p3rzz/WallPainter/README.md

 HOW TO INSTALL:<br>
 ##################################################<br>
-You'll need SDL2 to run WallPainter <br>
+-You'll need SDL2 to run WallPainter <br>
-Once SDL is installed in your system, just execute the .exe file (windows only)<br>
+-Once SDL is installed in your system, just execute the .exe file (windows only)<br>
 ##################################################

 DISCLAIMERS:<br>
 This game was principally made as a study project on C language and its usage; everything inside this project is free to use, copy and distribute; Feel free to branch, update and modify this project<br>
 And, of course, have fun :)<br>
-# WallPainter